Home page of Edward R. Vrscay

 faculty (including myself), staff, students and parents of students - was sent to the

-UW administration asking it to repeal its vaccination and testing mandate.
+UW administration asking it to repeal its vaccination mandate.

 On September 2, 2021, this Open Letter was sent by e-mail to all faculty, staff and